alineberry/my-movie-recommender/README.md

 # my-movie-recommender

 This repository contains a variety of recommender system work.
-Some of the work pertains to making user-movie recommendations through a couple of different matrix factorization methods - the project description contained in this readme is specific to that.
+Some of the work pertains to making user-movie recommendations through a couple different matrix factorization methods - the project description contained in this readme is specific to that.
 The newer work pertains to using deep learning to develop a hybrid item-to-item content-collaborative recommender - this work is described in great detail in this blog post (link coming soon).

 ## Dev Setup